Volta potential: Description

-Measurement of Volta potential (Kelvin probe)
+Measurement

 The Volta potential can be significant (of order 1 volt) but it cannot be measured directly by an ordinary voltmeter.

 A voltmeter does not measure vacuum electrostatic potentials, but instead the difference in Fermi level between the two materials, a difference that is exactly zero at equilibrium.

 The Volta potential, however, corresponds to a real electric field in the spaces between and around the two metal objects, a field generated by the accumulation of charges at their surfaces.
 The total charge $Q$ over each object's surface depends on the capacitance $C$ between the two objects, by the relation $Q = C \Delta \psi$, where $\Delta \psi$ is the Volta potential.
 It follows therefore that the value of the potential can be measured by varying the capacitance between the materials by a known amount (e.g., by moving the objects further from each other) and measuring the displaced charge that flows through the wire that connects them.

 The Volta potential difference between a metal and an electrolyte can be measured in a similar fashion.

 The Volta potential of a metal surface can be mapped on very small scales by use of a Kelvin probe force microscope, based on atomic force microscopy.
 Over larger areas on the order of millimeters to centimeters, a scanning Kelvin probe (SKP), which uses a wire probe of tens to hundreds of microns in size, can be used.
 In either case the capacitance change is not known—instead, a compensating DC voltage is added to cancel the Volta potential so that no current is induced by the change in capacitance.
 This compensating voltage is the negative of the Volta potential.